 You always need your cruise card to get on and off the ship.
 On some newer ships, you now have options for wristbands or the like.
 But even though you can use those items to charge stuff, you will likely still need your actual cruise card to walk on and off the ship in port.

 Also, depending on which port you are visiting, you may need to show your cruise card on the way back to the ship before you are even allowed access to the pier area.
-I have encountered this numerous times in the Caribbean.
+We have encountered this numerous times in the Caribbean.

 3. Water

 Whether you will be at the beach or in the city, it is always a good idea to have a bottle of water on hand.
 This recommendation applies regardless of the climate or weather conditions.
 Hot and sunny, or rainy and chilly?
 Take the water anyway.
 This makes sure that you have something you know is safe to drink.
-The amount you need can vary based on your expectations for the day.
-But you should take at least one bottle – even if it is a small one.

 4. Snacks

-Be sure to pack snacks for excursions.
-Even if you expect to have a meal while you are out and about.
 Some excursions can be long, or you may encounter unexpected delays.
-Or, the included meal may not be something you and/or your kids want to actually eat.
+Or, the included meal may not be something you and/or your kids want to eat.
 This issue pops up regardless of whether you usually have picky eaters.
 Sometimes stuff just doesn’t look quite right.

 Before you disembark, you can stop by the buffet to grab dry cereal, cartons of milk, crackers, rolls, etc. (When my kids were toddlers, they loved sausage; so we always took a little baggie and packed some up.)
 Most recently, grabbing boxes of dry cereal has been our go-to snack to cart off the ship during port calls.